 Mr. Larson has served on our board of directors since June 2009.
 Mr. Larson has served as the Executive Chairman and Chief Executive Officer of Triumph Higher Education Group, Inc., a culinary education company, since 2010.
 He also serves as President of Triumph Group, Inc., a company that advises and invests in domestic and international education companies.
 Mr. Larson founded and served as President, Chief Executive Officer and director of Career Education Corporation, or CEC, a publicly held post-secondary education company, from its inception in 1994 through his retirement from the company in 2006, including as Chairman of the Board from 2000 to 2006.
 He became Chairman Emeritus of CEC in 2006 and continues to serve in that position.
 He holds a B.S. in Business Administration from the University of California at Berkeley.

-Mr. Lewis will serve on our board of directors following the closing of this offering.
+Mr. Lewis has served on our board of directors since May 2014.
 Since March 2013, Mr. Lewis has been the President of The Andrew W. Mellon Foundation, a philanthropic organization committed to advancing higher education, the arts and civil society.
 From January 2013 to March 2013, he served as President-designate of the Mellon Foundation.
 Prior to joining the Mellon Foundation, Mr. Lewis served as Provost and Executive Vice President of Academic Affairs at Emory University from 2004 to December 2012.
 He also held a variety of faculty positions at the University of California at Berkeley and the University of Michigan from 1984 through 2004, and served as Vice Provost for Academic Affairs — Graduate Studies and dean of the Horace H. Rackham School of Graduate Studies at the University of Michigan from 1998 to 2004.
 Mr. Lewis holds a B.A. from Concordia College and a M.A. and Ph.D. from the University of Minnesota.

 Mr. Macias has served on the board of directors since November 2014.
 He is the provost emeritus and the Barbara and David Thomas Distinguished Professor in Arts & Sciences for Washington University in St. Louis, where he served as chief academic officer for 25 years, before stepping down from his position as provost and executive vice chancellor in June 2013.
 Mr. Macias joined the Arts & Sciences faculty in 1970 as an assistant professor of chemistry and became a full professor in 1984.
 In the 1980s, he added administrative roles to his full-time teaching and research, serving as the director of the Summer School program and chair of the Department of Chemistry.
 He was appointed provost in 1988, and in 1995 was named executive vice chancellor and dean of the faculty of Arts & Sciences.
 Mr. Macias holds a bachelor’s degree from Colgate University and a doctorate from Massachusetts Institute of Technology.